Daveprograms/CVPERFECT1/docs/implementation-guide.md

 ### ✅ AI/ML Integration Requirements

 **Use Existing Gemini Setup Only:**
-- ❌ Do NOT use Gemini Pro or upgrade API plans
+- ❌ Do NOT use Gemini Pro or upgrade API plans (using gemini-1.5-flash instead)
 - ✅ Use the existing Gemini model and API key configured earlier
 - ✅ All AI features must call the existing Gemini endpoint:
   - Resume analysis and feedback